Skye Explorer Hiking Tour from Inverness

 The Isle of Skye Baking Company offers a lunch package especially for WOW guests.
 This consists of a filled bread (e.g. Scottish cheddar and pan-fried leeks or) or quiche (e.g. bacon & leek or panfried mushroom & roast aubergine), two mini cakes and a shortbread.
 The price of the lunch package is £9.75pp.

 In addition, you can order add-on items including side salads (£4), delicious cakes such as sticky toffee pudding cake or coffee and walnut cake (£4) , various scones (£3.50) and cold drinks (£2).
-All of these items are made on the premises and their exclusive WOW menu changes on a daily basis.
-They also offer vegetarian, vegan and gluten-free options.
-They also sell some lovely edible souvenirs, which you can add to your order!

 We are delighted to support this wonderful local business who, like ourselves, pride themselves in providing excellent products and service to their customers.